 Do not have athletes perform or continue to perform any activities that cause pain.
-This will either cause an acute or long term injury or develop a faulty movement pattern.
+This will either cause an acute or long-term injury or develop a faulty movement pattern.
 If squatting or a certain plyometric exercise causes pain in the knee, stop doing it.
 Find a different exercise or diagnose the cause of the knee pain.
-Often times with some basic evaluation, we can determine the reasons behind the pain and prescribe corrective measures that will allow for gradually resuming the movements.
+Often, with some basic evaluation, we can determine the reasons behind the pain and prescribe corrective measures to gradually resuming the movements.

 Mental Strength People

-I say this to my groups all the time and they often mock me for saying it.
-But the funny thing is I hear them using the same line to motivate their team mates.
-Whether it is a physically demanding set of dead lifts, a brutal speed endurance workout or simply focusing on our speed drills, mental focus and toughness will separate your athletes from their competition.
+I say this to my groups all the time, and they often mock me for saying it.
+But the funny thing is I hear them using the same line to motivate their teammates.
+Whether it is a physically demanding set of deadlifts, a brutal speed endurance workout or focusing on our speed drills, mental focus and toughness will separate your athletes from their competition.
 I will take an athlete of lesser talent who is mentally strong any day.
 It is your responsibility to never allow your athletes off the hook when performing any activity with less than 100% effort and focus.

-When working with large groups and teams, I find the best way to get the whole group to buy into the training plan is to focus on the captains and the stars of the team.
+When working with large groups and teams, I find the best way to get the whole group to buy into the training plan is to focus on the captains and the team's stars.
 When they have to be accountable for every step of their workout, the younger athletes will follow suit.

 Build them up before you break them down

-Before you correct a mistake or instruct an athlete on improving a particular skill, it is critical that you pay them a compliment first.
+Before you correct a mistake or instruct an athlete on improving a particular skill, you must pay them a compliment first.
 Athletes will often get frustrated at how difficult it can be to apply new movement patterns.
 If I keep telling them what they are doing wrong, they will start to shut down.
 But when I lead with a positive comment, they are willing to make many more efforts before reaching the point of diminishing returns.

-So I will always say something like 'Nice job Billy.
-You are really starting to recover the heel quickly and you are keeping your toe up.
+So, I will always say something like 'Nice job Billy.
+You are starting to recover the heel quickly, and you are keeping your toe up.
 Remember how tough that was for you last week?
 Now all I want you to do now is....'

-The first thing they hear is the compliment, so the correction is taken as constructive instead of yet another failure.
+The first thing they hear is the compliment, so the correction is constructive instead of yet another failure.

 Periodise your training

-First it means looking at the end goal and working back from the beginning.
-Ultimately it means creating an organized, well structured and flexible plan that will guide both you and your athletes to their goals.
+First, it means looking at the end goal and working back from the beginning.
+It means creating an organized, well-structured and flexible plan that will guide both you and your athletes to their goals.